RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-postgresql/README.md

 Valid Redirect URIs: http://<Temenos Business Central us-east-1b EIP>:8080/business-central/*
 ```

-> For the *kie-server* and *smart-router* clients, you can keep the localhost redirection host, the clients are used for
+> For the *kie-server* and *smart-router* clients, you can keep the localhost redirection host,</br>
-> client tokens retrieval only and not for authenticating users.
+> the clients are used for client tokens retrieval only and not for authenticating users.

 ```text
 Client ID: kie-server